 San Francisco and Oakland will spend a combined $29.5 million in soda taxes this year.
 Now that elected officials have passed budgets in both cities, we can answer two questions: How do both cities plan to spend the revenue?
 And have San Francisco and Oakland followed the recommendations of their respective soda tax advisory committees?

 Voters in both San Francisco and Oakland passed taxes on soda and other sugary beverages in 2016 with the intent that the revenue would be spent on improving public health.
 However, neither city passed a specific tax, which would have required a two-thirds majority to pass.
 Instead soda tax advocates pushed for a general tax, which only needed 50 percent plus one vote.
-Following the model set by Berkeley , the law directed the tax revenue to the city’s general fund and established a special advisory committee to provide non-binding recommendations for how to spend the revenue.
+Following the model set by Berkeley in 2014, the law directed the tax revenue to the city’s general fund and established a special advisory committee to provide non-binding recommendations for how to spend the revenue.

 This past year, the advisory committees in San Francisco and Oakland both made nonbinding recommendations.
 However, elected officials in each city followed the recommendations to dramatically varying degrees.